 Which Scottish Universities Offer Graduate Apprenticeships?

-Find out which Scottish universities deliver Graduate Apprenticeship programmes, which frameworks each university offers, and how to find current vacancies — remembering that you apply to the employer, not the university.
+Find out which Scottish universities deliver Graduate Apprenticeship programmes, which frameworks each university offers, and how to find current

 One of the most common questions prospective Graduate Apprentices ask is: which university will I attend?
 The answer depends on which employer hires you — because you apply to the employer, and the employer registers you with their partner university.